google/flax/examples/wmt/README.md

 ### Downloading the WMT Datasets

 We recommend downloading and preparing the TFDS datasets beforehand.
-For cloudTPUs, we recommend using a cheap standard instance and saving the prepared TFDS data on a storage bucket, from where it can be loaded directly during training using the `--data_dir=gs://...` option.
+For Cloud TPUs, we recommend using a cheap standard instance and saving the prepared TFDS data on a storage bucket, from where it can be loaded directly during training using the `--data_dir=gs://...` option.